Published by FR Studios

 4. Bridging Rust and Typst Parameters

-Instead of injecting my dynamically pruned data by generating temporary intermediate JSON files on the hard drive, I bypass the filesystem altogether.
+Instead of injecting data by generating temporary JSON files, I bypass the filesystem altogether.
+Using derive_typst_intoval, I recursively serialize my filtered Rust structs into Typst Dict objects.

 #import sys: inputs